GabrielDCelery/alx-custom-demo-api-bridge/README.md

 docker run -d alx/api-demo-pertemps
 ```

-By default the app is running on PORT 8080, if you want to change that modify the Docker file and the ./config/host.js file.
+By default the app is running on PORT 8080, if you want to change that modify the ./Dockerfile and the ./config/host.js file.

 Installation for local testing
 ```